wtorricos/SAFEFromScratch/Readme.md

 ```
 Note that you can override different methods of the WebApplication factory to customize the setup for your tests.

-# Fable
+<h1 id="fable">Fable</h1>

 First we need to install the fable compiler.

 The Fable compiler job is to convert your .fs files into javascript files.

+In the root folder of the project follow this steps to add the dotnet fable compiler tool:
-We didn't create a tool manifest so we need to create one first: `dotnet new tool-manifest`
+  - We didn't create a tool manifest so we need to create one first: `dotnet new tool-manifest`
   - Now that we have a manifest we can start adding tools, starting with fable: `dotnet tool install fable`
-  - optionally you can add the .config/dotnet-tools.json file to the `Solution Items` virtual folder.
+  - optionally you can add the .config/dotnet-tools.json file to the `Solution Items` virtual folder of the solution.
-  - Now you can `run dotnet fable` to compile the client project
+  - Now you can run `dotnet fable` to compile the client project

 All of our tools can be found in the `.config/dotnet-tool.json` file
 ```js
 {